SystemFw/blog/content/staging/paxos-failures.md

 ... but wait, neither `v1` nor `v2` have been written to an absolute majority of storage servers!
 Where did we go wrong?

+The issue is that Phase 2 writes have failed to account for lock
+stealing: just because a writer acquired the lock before starting Phase 2, it doesn't mean it still holds the lock by the time its writes arrive to storage servers.

 According to the
 lock stealing rules `(0, w2) > (0, w1)`, so `s1` and `s2` both reply